Revanthk08/GiveForGood/README.md

 Key Features:
 - Food donation: Easily donate surplus food to local charities and community groups.
 - Community creation: Create communities to distribute food to those in need as an organisation.
-- Progress: One can know the prgress of donation and completion status.
+- Progress: One can know the progress of donation and completion status.
 - Raise Request: To know how many adults and children are in need of food.
 - Fundraising: To raise funds to organise food donation events.
 - Profile creation: Create a profile to offer services and support the cause.